TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/UpdateExtensions/UpdateWizards/Creation.rst

 ========================

 ..  versionchanged:: 12.2
-    The registration of an upgrade wizard has changed in TYPO3 v12.2.
+    The registration of an upgrade wizard has changed.
 An upgrade wizard class is now registered with an attribute.
-The :php:`getIdentifier()` method in the :php:`UpgradeWizardInterface`
-    was removed.
-The registration via
+The registration via :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['ext/install']['update']`
-    :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['ext/install']['update']`
-    in :file:`ext_localconf.php` is deprecated and will be removed in TYPO3 v13.
+    in :file:`ext_localconf.php` was removed in TYPO3 v13.
-    To be compatible with TYPO3 v11 and v12 you can still :ref:`use the registration <t3coreapi11:upgrade-wizards-register>` via
-    :file:`ext_localconf.php`.

 To create an upgrade wizard you have to add a class which implements the :ref:`UpgradeWizardInterface <upgrade-wizards-interface>`.